-Originally joining WT Partnership in 2007, Triona is delighted to be returning to WT after enhancing her skillset at a major Australian Financial Institution (Australia’s oldest Bank) and Australia’s largest ASX listed Real Estate Developer.
-The variety in Triona’s career has allowed her to view projects through several different lenses and this has shaped her ability and passion for understanding our Client’s requirements and delivering favorable outcomes for projects.
+Following my time at WT, I spent several years working for Australia’s largest ASX listed Real Estate developer, Stockland and then Westpac Institutional Bank.
+In both roles I was their in house technical advisor.
+The variety in my career has allowed me to view projects through several different lenses and this has shaped my ability and passion for understanding our client’s requirements and delivering favorable outcomes for projects.

-Identifying construction risk in deals and formulating risk mitigation strategies kept Triona busy during her time at the Bank working mainly in the Property (Institutional, Mid-market, and Commercial) and Project Finance spaces.
+During my time in banking, my role included reviewing Lenders’ Technical Advisors reports, understanding and identifying risks in the proposed deals and formulating risk mitigation strategies with teams in the Property (Institutional, Mid-market, and Commercial) and Project Finance spaces.

 Most Enjoyable Project: